MV Funchal: Service with Portuscale Cruises

 On 28 August 2013 Funchal was detained at Gothenburg.
 The cruise ship was fully laden with passengers but was not allowed to leave.
 According to some Swedish press accounts, many safety issues were found.
 In a press release, the Portuscale Cruise CEO denied the existence of safety issues, saying that the issues were related to the malfunctioning of two watertight doors and one sprinkler station, issues that had already been detected by the crew, who had informed the Swedish Port State Control authorities.

 On 3 September 2013, with the issues resolved, and all inspections made and certifications granted, Funchal left Gothenburg harbour and restarted her cruise, heading to Scotland.

 Signature Living

-On 5 December 2018 Funchal was sold at auction in Lisbon for Euro€3.1 million.
+On 5 December 2018 Funchal was sold at auction in Lisbon for €3.1 million.
 The buyers were named as Signature Living, a UK-based hotel group who intended to convert the ship to a party hotel to travel from Liverpool to the Mediterranean.
 However, payment was not made and the ship remained laid up in Lisbon.
 According to industry sources, the Funchal was to be towed to Liverpool as soon as new owners Signature Living made the final payment on the vessel.
 However, on 30 June 2020, Signature Living entered administration with the administrators arranging for the disposal of Funchal.
 She thus remained moored in Lisbon.